Angle, Pembrokeshire: Lifeboat Station

 One notable rescue was in 1894, when 27 (some say 33) people were saved from the 1878-built Loch Shiel which had run on to rocks off Thorn Island.
 Three RNLI silver medals were awarded, including one to Thomas Rees, who is buried in the churchyard at St Mary's.
 The rescue is described as Wales' "Whisky Galore".
 The Loch Shiel was carrying goods from Scotland to Adelaide and included gunpowder, beer and 7,500 (some say 7,000) cases of Glasgow whisky.
 The cargo was partially recovered by Customs, but some of the bottles are still amongst the wreck and are described as "undrinkable".
 One local man drank himself to death on the 100 proof whisky.
 In 1999, bottles of beer from the wreck were auctioned for £1,000 per bottle.

 Over the years Angle Lifeboat station has had a number of distinguished coxswains.
 James Watkins retired in 1946 after 24 years service as coxswain and 13 years as second coxswain.
 In this time, he had been awarded an RNLI silver medal, and both a bronze medal and a second award clasp.
 In 1973 Coxswain William John Rees Holmes was awarded a bronze medal and a second award clasp in 1979.
 In 1997 coxswain Jeremy R. Rees was awarded a bronze medal.

 In April 2009, a new £2.2 million Tamar class lifeboat replaced the previous Tyne class boat.
-Funding raising started in 2006 in Pembrokeshire and Birmingham, while a single £1.6 million donation from Grand Lodge of Mark Master Masons, a branch of the Free Masons in London, enabled final purchase of the boat.
+Fund raising started in 2006 in Pembrokeshire and Birmingham, while a single £1.6 million donation from the Grand Lodge of Mark Master Masons, a branch of the Free Masons in London, enabled final purchase of the boat.